Japan nuclear plant gets safety OK, key step toward restarts

 Sendai's approval comes as a relief for Kyushu Electric, which has posted three years of losses and asked for a bailout by a state-backed bank.
 It expects to spend more than $3 billion to upgrade its two nuclear plants in southern Japan.

-Japan's nuclear regulator said on Wednesday that its assessment of Kansai Electric Power's 9503.T Takahama nuclear plant in western Japan was moving along smoothly and was nearly complete on most issues.

-A restart of the Sendai plant would be a boost for Abe.
+A restart of the Sendai plant would also be a boost for Abe.

 The blackout of Japan's nuclear industry, which supplied about one-third of Japan's electricity before Fukushima, has led to rising electricity rates for residents and businesses and has contributed to a record string of 23 months of trade deficits.